michaeleii/comm-documentation/docs/pages/db-setup.md

 #### 4. Import the function that will verify username and password in `app.js`

-At the top of the page before the index route, put the following code:
+In your `app.js`, at the top of the page before the index route, put the following code:

 ```js
 ...